fiso64/slsk-batchdl/README.md

   - --concurrent-downloads - set it to 4 or more
   - --max-stale-time is set to 50 seconds by default, so it will wait a long time before giving up on a file
-  - --searches-per-time - increase at the risk of bans.
+  - --searches-per-time - increase at the risk of bans
+  - --album-parallel-search - enables parallel searching for album entries

 ## File conditions